dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 What does it mean for a web app to be progressive?
 This new class of web applications have characteristics that defines their existence.
 Without much ado, these are the features of progressive web apps:

-* **Responsive:** The UI must fit the device's form factor: desktop, mobile, tablet and any kind of device
+* **Responsive:** The UI must fit the devices form factor: desktop, mobile, and tablet.
-* **App-like:** When interacting with a progressive web app, it should feel like a native app
+* **App-like:** When interacting with a progressive web app, it should feel like a native app.
-* **Connectivity Independent:** It should work offline (via Service Workers) or in areas of low connectivity
+* **Connectivity Independent:** It should work offline (via Service Workers) or in areas of low connectivity.
-* **Re-engageable:** Through features like push notifications, users should be able to consistently engage and re-use the app
+* **Re-engageable:** Through features like push notifications, users should be able to consistently engage and re-use the app.
-* **Installable:** A user should be able to add it on their homescreen and just launch it from there whenever they need to re-use the app
+* **Installable:** A user should be able to add it on their homescreen and just launch it from there whenever they need to re-use the app.
-* **Discoverable:** Should be identified as applications and be discoverable by search engines
+* **Discoverable:** Should be identified as applications and be discoverable by search engines.
-* **Fresh:** Should be able to serve new content in the app when the user is connected to the internet
+* **Fresh:** Should be able to serve new content in the app when the user is connected to the internet.
-* **Safe:** Should be served via HTTPS to prevent content-tampering and man-in-the-middle attacks
+* **Safe:** Should be served via HTTPS to prevent content-tampering and man-in-the-middle attacks.
-* **Progressive:** Regardless of the browser choice, it should work for every user
+* **Progressive:** Regardless of the browser choice, it should work for every user.
-* **Linkable:** Easy to share via URL
+* **Linkable:** Easy to share via URL.

 ## Production Use Cases of Progressive Web Apps